Karthick-ng/DAA-CIA-s/DAA_CIA_2/readme.md

-I genuinely treid Genetic Algorithm Optimization and Ant_colony Optimizatiion but i couldn't come up with the desired result, but i will soon.
+I genuinely tried Genetic Algorithm Optimization and Ant_colony Optimizatiion but i couldn't come up with the desired result, but i will soon.
 Still i came up with func calls for PSO AND CA.
 References used: Online sources and RESEARCH PAPER--https://www.researchgate.net/publication/309770246_A_Study_on_Genetic_Algorithm_and_its_Applications

 INNFERENCES: